gjpelletier/PyOAE/README.md

 Figure 3.
 Difference in ηmax comparing ∆TA perturbation of 100 umol/kg vs ∆TA perturbation of 1 umol/kg.

-# Example using different constants with PyCO2SYS
+# Example sensitivity of ηmax to different dissociation constants for carbonic acid with PyCO2SYS

 The PyOAE functions use the PyCO2SYS package for the calculation of carbonate system variables.
 PyOAE uses default constants for the pH scale (total), carbonic acid of Lueker et al. (2000), bisulfate (HSO4−) of Dickson (1990), hydrofluoric acid (HF) of Perez and Fraga (1987), and the total borate content of Lee et al. (2010).